BICENTENNIAL TRIBUTE

 F and B look astoundedly at each other

-F(faces B): 'Twas a close-run thing this time my Lord, the Mantons were powdered and primed!! (weeps, a bit) If I may sue my Lord - 'twould appear your sword has outworn its sheath - though you are in the early stages of a tertian - though your heart be still as loving (throws note from Countess V into fire) - fly to your Contessa G in Romagna - and, pray, please go no more a-roving
+F(bravely faces B): 'Twas a close-run thing this time my Lord, the Mantons were powdered and primed!! (weeps) If I may sue, my Lord - though you are in the early stages of a tertian - though your heart be still as loving - though you are not yet weary of this Adriatic excursion - (throws note from Countess V into fire) - fly to your Contessa G in Romagna - and, pray, my Lord - please go no more a-roving

-B and his monkey are already snoring unevenly by the fire - F covers him with a plaid shawl and starts packing for Ravenna
+B and his monkey are snoring erratically by the fire - F covers him with a plaid shawl and starts packing for Ravenna - vestments, menagerie, and cellar entire

 d